Traveling to Italy during Covid-19: What you need to know before you go - KVIA

 As the first hit European country, Italy has been through a lot.
 However, a strict lockdown brought things under control and it held out against a second wave for longer than its European neighbors.
 But it wasn’t to last.
 Cases started rising in September and spiking sharply in October, and after a strict Christmas and New Year lockdown, a a suspected third wave took off in February 2021.
 Most of the country spent much of the first quarter of 2021 under lockdown conditions, with case numbers continuing to rise despite the restrictions.

 Italy holds Europe’s second highest death toll (after the UK), passing the milestone of 100,000 deaths on March 8.
-Nearly 4.26 million people have been infected to date, with the death toll at 127,362 as of June 25.
+However, the numbers are slowing right down as summer continues.
+Nearly 4.26 million people have been infected to date, with the death toll at 127,566 as of July 1.
 However, May 16 saw good news — for the first time since October, fewer than 100 deaths were recorded.
 The total of 93 deaths is a far cry from the record of 993 in a day in December 2020.
+Infection rates were 4,475 in the week leading up to July 1 — down from 243,425 from November 8-14, 2020.

 After months of delays, the vaccination campaign is finally picking up speed.
 Anyone over 12 can now book, though appointments for some are weeks away, and many over-80s are still waiting for their second dose.